What Do Regulatory Affairs Specialist Do?

 - Regulatory Affairs Specialist

-In 2016, there was an estimated number of 288,300 jobs in the United States for Regulatory Affairs Specialist.
+There were about 288,300 jobs for Regulatory Affairs Specialist in 2016 (in the United States).
 New jobs are being produced at a rate of 8.2% which is above the national average.
 The Bureau of Labor Statistics predicts 23,700 new jobs for Regulatory Affairs Specialist by 2026.
 Due to new job openings and attrition, there will be an average of 25,900 job openings in this field each year.

 The states with the most job growth for Regulatory Affairs Specialist are Utah, Nevada, and Washington.
 Watch out if you plan on working in Alaska, Maine, or Maryland.
 These states have the worst job growth for this type of profession.